Variants

 /// This is a basic calculator!

-calculate: func(start: i32, instructions: list<intruction>) -> expected<i32, error>
+calculate: func(start: i32, instructions: list<intruction>) -> expected<i32, error>Implement the guest:

 - Handle divide by zero